fredpolicarpo/fredpolicarpo/README.md

 ### Be wellcome!
-I'm a Computer Scientist passionated by solving real problems with technology.
+I'm a Computer Scientist passionate about solving real problems with technology.
 I'm working in software enterprises since 2006 🦖.

 My main skill is backend engineering with distributed systems.
 I'm always studying software architecture and the correlated disciplines as well, like cloud computing and design patterns.